-- Our color-match fees are currently $15 for most solid colors when matched into a 5 gal pail, and $25 for most single step spray or wiping stains.
+- Our color-match fees are currently $25 for most solid colors when matched into a 5 gal pail, $45 for wiping stains and $65 for spray stains and most glaze matches.
 Tighter tolerances or difficult solid colors and multi-step stain/glaze matches will incur a greater color-match fee

-- Our typical turnaround for color matches is 48 hours.
+- Our typical turnaround for color matches is 48 hours for solid colors, 72-96 hours for stains.
 This can vary considerably depending on our backlog.
 We do not guarantee a completion date for matches.
 Your match may be completed before or after our time estimate.

 - Colors matched initially matched into a 1 gal. and reordered in a 5 gal. pail are essentially another color match.
 We do not charge a match fee for size changes, but please allow 24-48 hours to properly adjust your formula when changing size up or down.